lkspychalla/penn_state_hail_model/README.md

 The recommended *full_record_list* = \['x', 'y', 'z', 'D_max', 'growth_regime'\]

 The time series record outputs every model integration timestep by default.
 However, the user may specify a longer interval if sparser time series output is desired (this may be desirable to reduce total storage and RAM requirements).
-The parameter *full_record_interval* defines the number of model integration timesteps between output timesteps (e.g., for a model $\Delta t = 1$ s, *full_record_interval* = 5 would result in full time series record output every 5 s).
+The parameter *full_record_interval* defines the number of model integration timesteps between output timesteps (e.g., for a model $$\Delta t = 1$$ s, *full_record_interval* = 5 would result in full time series record output every 5 s).

 ## Model Configuration

 ### Integration Timestep

-The model integration timestep $\Delta t$ = 1 s by default.
+The model integration timestep $$\Delta t$$ = 1 s by default.
 A timestep of 1 s is appropriate for storm model grid spacings of ~100 m.
 However, the timestep may be manually set by the *delt* parameter in units of \[s\].
 It is not recommended to set *delt* > 1.

 ### Integration Time Limit